XCTEQ/XCFit/README.md

 ```

+- Now Drag and Drop 'Features' directory to Xcode Cucumberish target

+- Select only '**Create folder references**' Option. ** Do Not Select 'Create groups' Or 'Copy items if needed'

 Here is how to do it.
 ![image](https://github.com/Shashikant86/XCFit-GIFS/blob/master/AddFeaturesDirectory.gif)

 Thats's it for the setup.
 Now we need to add 'XCFit' Pod in our project to get our demo test working.

 ### Adding XCFit CocoaPod to Project